Janelle888/ticket-lifecycle/README.md

 </p>
 <br />

-- Create your user, add their information and select your "Help Topic"
+- Create your user, add their information and select your "Help Topic".
+Once you do that summarize your issue and then create your ticket.

 <p>